Rohan2002/Concurrent-File-Wrapper/README.md

 # Word Wrap

-A brief description of your testing strategy.
-How did you determine that your program is correct?
-What sorts of files and scenarios did you check?

 # Testing strategy
 ## General Properties of the Algorithm
 1. For Word Wrap to ```Wrap Correctly``` the following properties must be satisfied.